-DVD Distribution
+DVD Distribution and Online Viewing

-DVDs of the program in both English and Spanish and in versions designed for educators and for individual use will be available through the broadcast entity or through our independent DVD distributor, First Run Features.
-They will be distributed both directly and through retailers to high schools, colleges, and individuals, including Amazon and Netflix.
+DVDs in both English and Spanish, in versions designed for educators and for individual use, will be available through the broadcaster and through our independent DVD distributor, First Run Features.
+They will be distributed both directly and through retailers, including Amazon and Netflix.
 This distribution will be reinforced by outreach efforts described below.
+Viewers will also be able stream the program and bonus clips via the project and broadcaster web sites and the Night Fire Films YouTube channel.